 Airline pilots may spend several nights a week away from home because flight assignments often involve overnight layovers.
 When pilots are away from home, the airlines typically provide hotel accommodations, transportation to the airport, and an allowance for meals and other expenses.
 Overall, this doesn’t provide the best life fit.

 To be a good pilot you need to show excellent communication, teamwork and interpersonal skills.
-You must also be adaptable, be able to remain calm under pressure, be able to think quickly, make decisions quickly and you must have situational awareness.
-On top of this, you cannot be afraid of heights.
-So, if you have all these skills and fancy travelling the world in a fast-paced and exciting career, then look no further?
+You must also be adaptable, be able to remain calm under pressure and be able to think quickly.
+Being able to make decisions quickly is absolutely paramount to pilots, as pilots may need to make decisions that could save the lives of others.
+You must have situational awareness to thrive as a pilot, as navigating planes requires an awareness of ones surroundings.
+On top of this, you cannot be afraid of heights and must have an interest in travelling the world.